astropy/photutils/docs/user_guide/epsf_building.rst

 ---------------------

 With the star cutouts, we are ready to construct the ePSF with the :class:`~photutils.psf.EPSFBuilder` class.
-We'll create an ePSF with an oversampling factor of 4.
-Here we limit the maximum number of iterations to 3 (to limit its run time), but in practice one should use about 10 or more iterations.
-The :class:`~photutils.psf.EPSFBuilder` class has many options to control the ePSF build process, including changing the recentering function, the smoothing kernel, and the convergence accuracy.
+We'll create an ePSF with an oversampling factor of 4, which is appropriate for these undersampled stars (a FWHM of about 1.5 pixels).
+Here we limit the maximum number of iterations to 3 (to limit its run time).
+In practice the default of 10 iterations is usually enough, and the build stops early once the star centers have converged.
+The :class:`~photutils.psf.EPSFBuilder` class has many options to control the ePSF build process, including the smoothing kernel, the fitting box, the recentering function, and the convergence criterion.
 Please see the :class:`~photutils.psf.EPSFBuilder` documentation for further details.

 We first initialize an :class:`~photutils.psf.EPSFBuilder` instance with our desired parameters and then input the cutouts of our selected stars